 Why owners want to manage their own property and the 10 cost effective reasons why they don’t!

 Keeping a good tenant is critical for a property investor.
-One of the most common reasons why good tenants leave a rental property is because the landlord does not provide a high level of service as the landlord is too busy with personal issues.
+One of the most common reasons why good tenants leave a rental property is because the landlord does not provide a high level of service as the landlord is often too busy.
 By employing a professional property manager, landlords can be assured that all of their tenant’s requirements are dealt with promptly and this will in turn reduce vacancy rates.

 Because of the growing trend towards litigation, people who privately lease their properties can open themselves to litigation if they fail to discharge their legal responsibilities in relation to the investment property – i.e. fixing items in the investment property that could cause personal injury.
 A property manager is fully briefed on these legal responsibilities and this offers additional peace of mind for the property investor.